-I'm playing unaccompanied viol music very day at the Inky Cuttlefish Studios during the E17 Art Trail 2017.
+I played unaccompanied viol music every day at the Inky Cuttlefish Studios during the E17 Art Trail 2015 and 2017.

 Wherever I go with my viol, folk are so curious about it.
 For the classical music aficionado it is